Engee documentation

 • — pressure in the tank:

-• if for the parameter Pressurization specification if the value is set to `Atmospheric pressure', then is equal to atmospheric pressure;
+• if for the parameter Pressurization specification the value is set Atmospheric pressure Then is equal to atmospheric pressure;

-• if for the parameter Pressurization specification if the value is set to `Constant specified pressure', then is equal to the parameter value Tank pressurization;
+• if for the parameter Pressurization specification the value is set Constant specified pressure Then is equal to the value of the parameter Tank pressurization;

-• if for the parameter Pressurization specification the value of Variable pressure is set, then is equal to the input signal of the P port.
+• if for the parameter Pressurization specification the value is set Variable pressure Then is equal to the input signal of the P port.

 • — hydrostatic pressure drop at the specified port Inlet height: